tuokri/rs2wapy-examples/examples/unranked_discord_alert/README.md

     ![Enable Dyno1](../images/heroku_enable_dyno_2.JPG)

+    - If you can't see the enable dyno buttons, go to 'Deploy' tab, and at the end of the page, click 'Deploy Branch' (choose master branch).
     - Check your app logs.

     ![Heroku Logs](../images/heroku_view_logs.JPG)

-    - If everything was setup correctly, you should have the following lines in your app log:
+    - If everything was set up correctly, you should have the following lines in your app log:
     ```
     2020-03-13T11:50:50.047845+00:00 app[worker.1]: running app: <module 'ranked_alert' from 'examples/unranked_discord_alert/ranked_alert.py'>
-    2020-03-13T11:50:51.492858+00:00 app[worker.1]: RS2WebAdmin initialized
+    2020-03-13T11:50:51.492858+00:00 app[worker.1]: 2 RS2WebAdmin instances initialized
     ```

 #### 4. All done!